mayuki/Cocona/README.md

 ```

 If method parameters are [optional argument](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#optional-arguments), Cocona treats those as optional command options.
 (That is, the parameters are treated as **required option** by default excepts boolean).
-If a type of parameter is boolean, it's assumed that `false` default value is specified.
+If a parameter is boolean, it's assumed that `false` default value is specified.

 ```csharp
 // `--name "default user"` is specified implicity.